AcademySoftwareFoundation/OpenColorIO/docs/CompatibleSoftware.rst

 If you are interested in getting OCIO support for an application not listed here, please contact the ocio-dev mailing list.

-If you are a developer and would like assistance integration OCIO into your application, please contact ocio-dev as well.
+If you are a developer and would like assistance integrating OCIO into your application, please contact ocio-dev as well.